Serve the World

 Gun Violence Prevention Promise

-In the aftermath of the killing at Sandy Hook elementary school in Newtown, Connecticut in December 2012, a group of church members and friends came together to work on the issue of gun violence.
-Raising awareness of this issue brought about the development of a Statement of Conscience, below, which was approved by the congregation in April 2014.
+In the aftermath of the killing at Sandy Hook Elementary School in Newtown, Connecticut in December 2012, a group of church members and friends came together to work on gun violence prevention and gun safety promotion in 2013.
+We named our group Gun Violence Prevention Promise, a working group of UUCSC.

 Dorothy Wait, chair